The Matrix remembered at 20: Keanu classic or cyberpunk snooze?

 -- Abrar Al-Heeti (San Francisco)

-Red pill or blue pill
+Red pill or blue pill?

 I don't remember when, where or how I watched The Matrix for the first time.
 I was 7 when it came out, so all I have is a vague memory of a scene where Morpheus offers Neo a red pill and a blue pill and references Alice in Wonderland.
 I'll support anything that references Alice in Wonderland.